 Ecospheric is proud to lead the market in sustainable development in the built environment.
-Our Zetland Road Passive House project is the first EnerPHit Plus home in Europe and the Sorting Office is aiming to be the first zero waste and zero energy food hall.
-We have a decade of experience advising architects, builders, planners and homeowners on sustainable retrofit and creating the very best in building performance.
+Our developments include the first EnerPHit Plus home in Europe and the first zero waste and zero energy food hall.
+We specialise in Passivhaus retrofit and design with a decade of experience advising on period properties, Paragraph 79, passivhaus social housing and commercial properties.
 Our sister company, Ecospheric Windows and Doors is a supplier of energy efficient glazing and is the first company to make Passivhaus standard stained glass windows.

 These two semi-detached homes are Europe’s first Passivhaus Plus retrofits.
 This exemplar project has achieved a 95% reduction in space heating demand with zero energy bills.
 The project goes beyond Passivhaus by minimising embodied carbon and using only natural building materials to achieve a petrochemical-free, breathable building fabric.
 Incorporating 8 world first technologies/methodologies, this was truly a laboratory for domestic retrofit.

 Levenshulme’s former Royal Mail sorting office is pegged to be the world’s first zero energy, zero waste food hall, grocers/deli and brewery.
 The retrofit will sympathetically retain period features of this local landmark while upgrading both the building fabric and introduce a novel energy generation and storage solution.
 The solar PV array is already producing enough power to make the construction process carbon negative.
 There will be seating for approximately 110 people with additional beer garden seating for 50 more.